quphine/spider-ml-task-2/base-task/comparison-2-3/comparison.md

 # Comparison

+> The file LSTM-reimplementation.ipynb uses a predefined LSTM block, the original vanilla implementation (from scratch, part of level-2) is in the /base-task/level-2 directory

 The transformer and the LSTM architectures were implemented with two different input and output sequence lengths initially, as a part of levels 2 and 3.
 To ensure fair comparison between the architectures for the Jena Climate dataset, the LSTM was re-implemented under the file "LSTM-Transformer.ipynb" with changed sequence lengths, in this directory.

 The following results were obtained.